 - see (v.)

-- Old English seon "to see, look, behold; observe, perceive, understand; experience, visit, inspect" (contracted class V strong verb; past tense seah, past participle sewen), from Proto-Germanic *sekhwanan (cf. Old Saxon, Old High German sehan, Middle High German, German sehen, Old Frisian sia, Middle Dutch sien, Old Norse sja, Gothic saihwan), from PIE root *sekw- (2) "to see," which is probably identical with *sekw- (1) "to follow" (see sequel), a root which produced words for "say" in Greek and Latin, and also words for "follow" (cf. Latin sequor), but "opinions differ in regard to the semantic starting-point and sequences" [Buck].
+- Old English seon "to see, look, behold; observe, perceive, understand; experience, visit, inspect" (contracted class V strong verb; past tense seah, past participle sewen), from Proto-Germanic *sekhwan (source also of Old Saxon, Old High German sehan, Middle High German, German sehen, Old Frisian sia, Middle Dutch sien, Old Norse sja, Gothic saihwan), from PIE root *sekw- (2) "to see," which is probably identical with *sekw- (1) "to follow" (see sequel), a root which produced words for "say" in Greek and Latin, and also words for "follow" (such as Latin sequor), but "opinions differ in regard to the semantic starting-point and sequences" [Buck].
 Thus see might originally mean "follow with the eyes."

-Used in Middle English to mean "behold in the imagination or in a dream" (c.1200), "to recognize the force of (a demonstration)," also c.1200.
-Sense of "escort" (e.g. to see someone home) first recorded 1607 in Shakespeare.
-Meaning "to receive as a visitor" is attested from c.1500.
+Used in Middle English to mean "behold in the imagination or in a dream" (c.
+1200), "to recognize the force of (a demonstration)," also c.
+1200.
+Sense of "escort" (as in to see (someone) home) first recorded 1607 in Shakespeare.
+Meaning "to receive as a visitor" is attested from c.
+1500.
 Gambling sense of "equal a bet" is from 1590s.
 See you as a casual farewell first attested 1891.
 Let me see as a pausing statement is recorded from 1510s.
-To have seen everything as a hyperbolic expression of astonishment is from 1957.

 - see (n.)

-- c.1300, "throne of a bishop, archbishop, or pope," also "throne of a monarch, a goddess, Antichrist, etc.," from Old French sie "seat, throne; town, capital; episcopal see," from Latin sedem (nominative sedes) "seat, throne, abode, temple," related to sedere "to sit" (see sedentary).
-Early 14c. as "administrative center of a bishopric;" c.1400 as "province under the jurisdiction of a bishop."
+- c.
+1300, "throne of a bishop, archbishop, or pope," also "throne of a monarch, a goddess, Antichrist, etc.," from Old French sie "seat, throne; town, capital; episcopal see," from Latin sedem (nominative sedes) "seat, throne, abode, temple," related to sedere "to sit," from PIE root *sed- (1) "to sit."
+Early 14c. as "administrative center of a bishopric;" c.
+1400 as "province under the jurisdiction of a bishop."